By Jim Gustin

 An ice dam may develop during the cold winter months if warm air from your home or attic melts snow on your roof.
 In freezing temperatures, the melted snow may refreeze once it reaches the colder edge of the roof.
 Keeping the temperature of your attic at 32°F or below can help prevent snow from melting and ice dams from developing.
 The following are some steps you can take to help prevent the snow melting-and-freezing cycle that often causes ice dams:

-Install a water-repellent membrane.
+- Install a water-repellent membrane.
 When replacing the roof covering, install a water-repellent membrane underneath the shingles.
-This acts as an extra barrier
+This acts as an extra barrier that helps prevent water from seeping inside the building should an ice dam form.

 Ice dams can sometimes form despite your best efforts to keep your roof at the proper temperature.
-Be sure to monitor the weather and maintain your roof throughout the colder, winter months for additional protection against ice dams, such as:
+Be sure to monitor the weather and maintain your roof throughout the colder winter months for additional protection against ice dams, such as:

 CAUTION: Avoid using a ladder in snowy and icy conditions.
 This can be extremely dangerous and is best left to the professionals.